g_sas (gromacs 3.3.3) do not take PBC into account

 In the zip file you'll find also the tpr file.

-#6 Updated by David van der Spoel almost 10 years ago
+#6 Updated by David van der Spoel about 10 years ago

 Created an attachment (id=456)